dishq/dishq-php-client/README.md

 - All request and responses are communicated over JSON
 - A minimum of PHP 5.3 is required

 After that include `DishqClient.php` in your application and you can use the API as usual.

 # Usage

+### NOTE
+` Use assigned secret key (shared via email from dishq) in all the API’s below.
+Without secret key (or invalid key) API’s cannot be accessed. `

 ```php
 use DishqClient\Api\Api;